 Chinese skip Bingyu Wang is the 2017 winner of the Frances Brodie Award.
 The award winner is selected annually by competitors in the World Women's Curling Championship as the player who best combines playing ability with sportsmanship.
 The award was named in honour of Scotland's Frances Brodie, one of curling's pioneering women.
 Brodie helped establish the women's world championship and chaired the first such event in Perth, Scotland, in 1979.
 The award was presented for the first time in 1989.

-Chief umpire Dave Petursson presents the 2017 Frances Brodie sportsmanship award to skip Bingyu Wang of China.
+Brodie sportsmanship award to skip Bingyu Wang of China.
 The winner is selected annually by the curlers.

 FRANCES BRODIE AWARD WINNERS